Hyundai Tucson Hybrid review: boot space, seating & practicality

 - 5Interior, dashboard & comfortPremium-quality materials and cutting-edge on-board technology combine to make the Tucson's interior one of the best in its class

-- 6Boot space, seating & practicality - currently readingThere's no seven-seater version, but in all other respects the Tucson is a very practical and versatile vehicle, ideal for family duties
+- 6Boot space, seating & practicality - currently readingThere's no seven-seater version, but in all other respects the Tucson is a very practical and versatile vehicle that's ideal for family duties